siddhartha-gadgil/DeptWeb/_seminars/2019/2019-08-30-soumik-pal.md

 Riemannian volume measure that measures the local sensitivity of the Monge map.
 In the special case of the quadratic Wasserstein transport, this relative entropy is exactly one half of the difference of entropies of the target and initial densities.
-The proofs are based of Gaussian approximations to Schr\"{o}dinger bridges which can be interpreted as a higher order large deviation.
+The proofs are based of Gaussian approximations to Schrödinger bridges which can be interpreted as a higher order large deviation.